alice-luc/physical-test-task/README.md

 5. Run `make build` to create images and build containers
 6. Run `make beautiful` to collect staticfiles
 7. Run `make migrations` to set up db dependencies
+8. Run `make test` to run tests
-8. Run `make superuser` to create superuser and fill the data interactively
+9. Run `make superuser` to create superuser and fill the data interactively

 # To clean up the services